diesttro/accordion/README.md

-## Description
+## Accordion

-Accordion made in plain JavaScript.

-Expand and collapse sections by clicking over them.
+Expand and collapse accordion by clicking over it.

 You can see a demo [here](https://diesttro.github.io/accordion/).

+_Please note that this is a technical test and the code is intended to meet those requirements._

 ## Usage